Skip to content

 Variable bounds

-In globalsearch-rs, the variable bounds are specified using the bounds argument.
-The bounds are specified as vector of tuples, where each tuple contains the lower and upper bounds of each variable.
+In globalsearch-rs, the variable bounds are specified using the variable_bounds argument.
+The bounds are specified as an Array2 of f64, where each row contains the lower and upper bounds of each variable.
 Not specifying bounds for a variable is not supported, so the user must specify bounds for all the variables.
 This is to ensure that the user is aware of the bounds of the variables and selects them appropriately.

 References